+We make our glass by hand in Rosedale Abbey, inspired by our location in the heart of the North York Moors National Park.
 We observe the shapes, colour, textures and beauty found in the slow construction of the landscape around us and the changes brought about by thousands of years of land management and the harsh northern elements.

 Our buildings were built in 1827 and were previously the village blacksmiths.

 In this single storey converted barn, Stephen blows the glass in the workshop.
 Attached to the workshop there is a gallery space which has many pieces on display.
 We are open to visitors all year round.
 Click here for opening times and map.

 Rosedale has a long and little known history of glass making dating back to the late 1500’s when French Huguenots worked a furnace in Rosedale.

 The original glass furnace was recently features on BBC’s Secret Britain and can be seen at the Ryedale Folk Museum www.ryedalefolkmuseum.co.uk.